ezbuckeye/Calculator-App/README.md

 ### Memory Related:

-#### 1. memoryStore():
+#### A. memoryStore():
-##### A. When there is no number stored in the memory
+* When there is no number stored in the memory
-        test 1: Click the "MS" button,
+    * test 1: Click the "MS" button,
-##### B. When there is one number stored in the memory
+* When there is one number stored in the memory

-#### 2. memoryAdd():
+#### B. memoryAdd():
-##### A. When there is no number stored in the memory
+* When there is no number stored in the memory
-        test 1: Click the "M+" button.
+    * test 1: Click the "M+" button.
 Expected result: 0 in the memory.
-##### B. When there is one number stored in the memory
+* When there is one number stored in the memory
-        Click the "5" button.
+    * Click the "5" button.
 Click the "MS" button.
 Click the "C" button.
 Click the "1" button.
 Click the "M+" button.
 Expected result: 5 changes to 6 in the memory.

-#### 3. memorySubtract():
+#### C. memorySubtract():
-##### A. When there is no number stored in the memory.
+* When there is no number stored in the memory.
-        test 1: Click the "M-" button.
+    * test 1: Click the "M-" button.
 Expected result: 0 in the memory.
-##### B. When there is one number stored in the memory
+* When there is one number stored in the memory
-        Click the "5" button.
+    * Click the "5" button.
 Click the "MS" button.
 Click the "C" button.
 Click the "1" button.
 Click the "M-" button.
 Expected result: 5 changes to 6 in the memory.

-#### 4. memoryStore():
+#### D. memoryStore():
-##### A. When there is no number stored in the memory.
+* When there is no number stored in the memory.
-        test 1: Click the "5" button.
+    * test 1: Click the "5" button.
 Click the "MS" button.
 Expected result: Single number of 5 in the memory.
-##### B. When there is one number stored in the memory.
+* When there is one number stored in the memory.
-        test 1: Repeat the steps for test 1 of part A. Then, press the "C" button.
+    * test 1: Repeat the steps for test 1 of part A. Then, press the "C" button.
 Then, press the "1" button.
 Then, press the "MS" button.
 Expected result: 5 and 1 in the stack with 5 second and 1 first.

-#### 5. memoryClear():
+#### E. memoryClear():
-##### A. When there is no number stored in the memory.
-        test 1: Click the "MC" button.
+* When there is no number stored in the memory. test 1: Click the "MC" button.
 Expected result: No change.
-##### B. When there is one number stored in the memory.
-        test 1: Click the "5" button.
+* When there is one number stored in the memory. test 1: Click the "5" button.
 Click the "MS" button.
 Press the "MC" button.
 Expected result: 5 disappears from the memory.

 ### Deletion Related:
 #### 1. DEL():
-##### A. When there is no number in the current expression.
+* When there is no number in the current expression.
-        test 1: Click the "DEL" button.
+    * test 1: Click the "DEL" button.
 Expected result: No change.
-##### B. When there is one number in the current expression.
+* When there is one number in the current expression.
-        test 1.
+    * test 1.
 Click the "1" button.
 Click the "DEL" button.
 Expected result: 1 appears on the calculator and then is deleted.
-##### C. When there are two numbers in the current expression.
+* When there are two numbers in the current expression.
-        test 1.
+    * test 1.
 Click the "1" button.
 Click the "2" button.
 Click the "DEL" button.
 Expected result: 1 appears on the calculator, 2 follows it.
 2 is deleted, leaving 1 remaining.
-##### D. When there is a number and operator in the current expression.
+* When there is a number and operator in the current expression.
-        test 1.
+    * test 1.
 Click the "1" button.
 Click the "+" button.
 Click the "DEL" button.
 Expected result: 1 appears on the calculator, + follows it. + is deleted, leaving 1 remaining.

 #### 2. C():
-##### A. When there is no number in the current expression.
+* When there is no number in the current expression.
-        test 1: Click the "C" button.
+    * test 1: Click the "C" button.
 Expected result: No change.
-##### B. When there is one number in the current expression.
+* When there is one number in the current expression.
-        test 1.
+    * test 1.
 Click the "1" button.
 Click the "C" button.
 Expected result: 1 appears on the calculator and then is deleted.
-##### C. When there is one number in the current expression and one in the prevExpression.
+* When there is one number in the current expression and one in the prevExpression.
-        test 1.
+    * test 1.
 Click the "1" button.
 Click the "=" button.
 Click the "1" button.
 Click the "C" button.
 Expected result: both numbers are deleted.

 #### 3. CE():
-##### A. When there is no number in the current expression.
+* When there is no number in the current expression.
-        test 1: Click the "C" button.
+    * test 1: Click the "C" button.
 Expected result: No change.
-##### B. When there is one number in the current expression.
+* When there is one number in the current expression.
-        test 1.
+    * test 1.
 Click the "1" button.
 Click the "C" button.
 Expected result: 1 appears on the calculator and then is deleted.
-C. When there is one number in the current expression and one in the prevExpression.
+* When there is one number in the current expression and one in the prevExpression.
-        test 1.
+    * test 1.
 Click the "1" button.
 Click the "=" button.
 Click the "1" button.
 Click the "C" button.
 Expected result: The 1 in the current expression is deleted, the 1 in the prevExpression remains.

 ## 3. Teammates contributions

 ### Jihao Zhang:

 - implemented sciArithmetic
 - implemented the model of arithmetic
 - implemented the memory buttons disabled effect
 - implemented the MS button logic in memoryFunction.js
 - Binded the scientific calculator to controller(including clear buttons, digit buttons, unary&binary operator buttons and "(" / ")" buttons)
 - helped designing the test plan for scientific Calculator

 ### Max Zahner:

 - Model for equations in regular (non-scientific calculator)
 - Current Expression construction
 - Handled imaginary number errors
 - Imported and refactored logic to math.js
 - Handled single operation operands
 - Modified DEL to work on operation and prevOperand
 - Modified addOperation to fit with single operand operations
 - Logic for equal (if no operation and current operand is specified, the previous operation and operand are applied to the leading operand)
 - Updated memory functions to math.js instead of ordinary js math

 ### Yiming Liu:

 - CSS for the calculator and scientific mode toggle function
 - Model the structure of controller, memory functions and the calculator in standard mode
 - Created constructor of the Calculator and the functions of appendNumber, addOperations, and getCurrNum
 - Created scientific mode button listener

 ### Yinchu Sun:

 - Created all clear structures in clear.js
 - Implemented the "C" button (clear all function) in clear.js
 - Implemented the "+/-" button (negate) listener in clear.js
 - Implemented the original negate function.
 - Created ifValid function in controller.js
 - Keyboard Input function.
 - Implemented the memoryRecall function in memoryFunction.js

 ### Jeremy Mach:

 - Moved functions to controller.js, clear.js
 - memoryStore in memoryFunction.js
 - memoryAdd in memoryFunctions.js
 - Implemented the initial memory listeners, got changed later
 - Implemented memory in HTML and CSS
 - Added various calculations in arithmetic.js
 - Wrote test cases for memoryStore, memoryClear, CE, C, DEL

 ## 4. Keyboard Button